camarcut/camarcut/README.md

 # Camarcut
-Simple but versatile CMS in go
+Simple but web server in go